-Application for award of f the title of FII DE Lecturer FL2
+Application for award of the title of FIDE Lecturer

+FL2

-The federation herewith applie s for the title of FIDE Lecturer fo
+The \\\\\\ federation herewith applies for the title of FIDE Lecturer for

-last name: first nan ne: code (if any y):
+last name: first name: code (if any):

-date of birth: place of birth: Federation:
+date of birth: place o f birth: I ederation:

-Address:
+Address: •

 Tel: e-mail address:

-The candidate possesses a regulations to be able to hol He (She) speaks the follow least one official FIDE Lang d FA Seminars. ving languages (
+The candidate possesses an exact knowledge of the Laws of Chess and other FIDE regulations to be able to hold FA Seminars.

+He (She) speaks the following languages (this must include sufficient knowledge of at least one official FIDE Language)

-The candidate has worked application must also be su of the latest seminar listed) Norm Report Form (FL1), v bmitted not later .
-The undersigne than the secon ed encloses, for d FIDE Congress afte each seminar, a FID er the date
+The candidate has worked as an Assistant Lecturer in the following three seminars (The application must also be submitted not later than the second FIDE Congress after the date of the latest seminar listed).
+The undersigned encloses, for each seminar, a FIDE Arbiter Norm Report Form (FL1), which is signed by an appropriate qualified lecturer.

-1. Event: Dates
+1. Event: Dates:

-Location: 1 Link to Publish ed seminar:
+Location: Link to Published seminar:

-A.F ID.

-2. Event: Location: Dates Link to Publish
+2. Event: Dates:

-Location.
-1 Link to Fuonsia ed semmar.
+Location: Link to Published seminar:

-3. Event: Dates :
+3. Event: Dates:

-Location:] Link to Publish ed seminar:
+Location: Link to Published seminar:

-L

-4. Event: Dates :
+4. Event: Dates:

-Location:] Link to Publish ed seminar:
+Location: Link to Published seminar:

-In his (her) activity as an As objectivity when delivering vn at all times absolut te
+In his (her) activity as an Assistant Lecturer he/she has shown at all times absolute objectivity when delivering topics for a Seminar.

-Name of Federation official Signature l date
+Name of Federation official date Signature